Skip Breadcrumb Links

 What services does OHIP cover?

-There are some services that OHIP does not pay for.
-These are services that are not medically needed, such as cosmetic surgery.
+There are some services that OHIP does not pay for such as:

 For some treatments, OHIP pays part of the cost.
 For example: